Push ups are the one exercise that strikes fear into the hearts of women.

 Push ups are the ideal bodyweight exercise that can be done anytime, anywhere.
 Adding them to your routine will make you stronger and more sculpted.
 Push ups tone not just your chest muscles, but also your shoulders, triceps, and abs.

 This is a beginner-friendly challenge designed to take you from 0 to 20 push ups in just 4 weeks.
-Rather than simply having you do push ups every day (easier said than done), you’ll follow a progression of exercises that will have you busting out push ups with confidence.
+Rather than simply having you do push ups every day (easier said than done), you’ll follow a push up workout plan that includes a progression of exercises that will have you busting out push ups with confidence.

-The workouts in the 30-day push up challenge are short, but they’re designed to produce results fast.
-You should see and feel the results of a stronger, more sculpted upper body in just a few weeks.
+The workouts in the 30 day push up challenge are short, but they’re designed to produce results fast.
+You should see and feel the results of a stronger, more sculpted upper body in just a few weeks — touting a 30 day push up challenge before and after that you just can’t help but post……#pushupchallenge

-The 4-week challenge is 100% bodyweight exercises, so you can easily do the whole program at home or at your regular gym.
+The 30 day push up challenge includes 100% bodyweight exercises, so you can easily do the whole program at home or at your regular gym.

-Just keep reading to learn all about the exercises and to get the full 30 days of workouts.
+Just keep reading to learn all about the exercises, get the full 30 days of workouts, and then you can share your push up challenge results with us!

 Push Up Workouts for Women that Work

-You’ll do High Planks instead of forearm/elbow planks for the 30-day push up challenge.
+If you’re wondering how to do push ups for beginners, start with High Planks for the 30 day push up challenge.
 Because High Planks are essentially the top position of a push up, they’re a great way to prepare for the real thing.

 Set up on the ground or a mat like you’re getting into a push-up position.
 Keep both arms straight with your hands below your shoulders.
 Your body will form a straight line from your ankles to your shoulders – your hips should neither dip down nor lift up.
 During your plank, brace your abs, squeeze your glutes, and keep both contracted throughout the entire duration of the plank.